-- (a) the financial statements and notes of the Group are in accordance with the Australian Charities and Not-for-Profits Commission Act 2012, including: - 1. giving a true and fair view of the Group's financial position as at 30 June 2022 and of its performance for the year ended on that date; and - complying with Australian Accounting Standards AASB 1060 General Purpose Financial Statements Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and the Australian Charities and Not-for-Profits Commission Regulation 2013; and - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.
+- (a) the financial statements and notes of the Group are in accordance with the Australian Charities and Not-for-Profits Commission Act 2012, including: - 1. giving a true and fair view of the Group's financial position as at 30 June 2023 and of its performance for the year ended on that date; and - 2. complying with Australian Accounting Standards Simplified Disclosures and the Australian Charities and Notfor-Profits Commission Regulations 2022; and - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.